 I’m not sure exactly how it happened, but my interest in oddities from the Euphorbiaceae family seems to be growing.
 To be fair, it is an attractive family of plants with incredible diversity.
 Euphorbias can be succulents, trees, bushes, or herbaceous plants.
 From your seasonal poinsettias to colourful and spiny crown of thorns, and a few thousand utterly wacked out, alien-like plants in between, it’s a family that constantly takes me by surprise.

 Fortunately, I have a friend who shares this interest.
-Nothing makes an obsession take hold more tightly like a friend to share it with, and together we are growing this mutual interest and our plant collections.
+Nothing makes an obsession take hold more tightly than when you have a friend to share it with, and together we are growing this mutual interest and our plant collections.

 Yesterday, she stopped by with two strange and wonderful botanical gifts, the first of which is the plant you see here, Madagascar Jewel (Euphorbia leuconeura).
 And what a crazy plant this is!
 What caught my eye immediately is the white veining in the leaves.
 Uli says it appears in the new growth but fades with age.
 My seedling may be small now, but the cutting was made from her own plant that is now as big as a small tree!
 Oh dear.